paulsamways/resume/src/resume.md

 ##### [Regulation as a Platform](https://www.data61.csiro.au/en/Our-Work/Future-Cities/Optimising-service-delivery/RaaP) &mdash; Team Leader

 Regulation as a Platform (RaaP) ran as a collaboration between the Dept. of Industry and CSIRO Data61 in the [NISA: Platforms for Open Data](https://www.data61.csiro.au/en/Collaborate-with-us/Government/Platforms-For-Open-Data) program.
+Building upon the research conducted by the legal informatics team within Data61, we built a platform to encode parts of Australia's legislation as sets of digital logic rules, and proof of concept applications to demonstrate utility.

-The project required
+The platform consisted of multiple back-end services, written in Haskell, Scala or Python, and deployed into a Kubernetes cluster running on the Google Cloud infrastructure.
+The platform's rule authoring application was written in JavaScript using Mithril.js and designed as a single-page application.

 ##### [ACTive Community](https://www.canberra.edu.au/research/institutes/health-research-institute/research-areas/active-community-project)